Pavi-245/spark-delarative-pipelines/docs/sdp.md

     )
 ```

-## Creating Tables in a For Loop — Region‑Specific Outputs
+## Creating Tables in a For Loop — Region Specific Outputs
 ```python
 from pyspark.sql.functions import collectlist